Maryamfaisalz/Coffee-Shop-Sales/README.md

 Welcome to the Coffee Shop Sales Data Analysis project!
 This analysis aims to provide actionable insights into the sales patterns and trends of a coffee shop, helping to optimize operations and enhance profitability.
 We addressed several key questions to understand various aspects of sales performance.

 **About Data:**

 This project's data was obtained from the Maven Analytics and a coffee shop operating out of three NYC locations.
 Dataset includes the transaction date, timestamp and location, along with product-level details.
-The data contains 11 columns and 149,116 rows:
+The data contains 11 columns and 149,116 rows.

 | Column        | Description   |
 | ------------- | ------------- |